brunobord/stardrifter/stardrifter/ship.md

 ## Do the maths

-You'll have to assigne stats to your ship, too.
+You'll have to assign stats to your ship, too.

 ### Armor